Boyd Archaeological Field School

 Frequently Asked Questions

-Q: Why is the course so expensive?
+Why is the course so expensive?

 Boyd Archaeological Field School students work on excavation at dig site

-Q: Can you accommodate students with special needs?
+Can you accommodate students with special needs?

-A: Every year, students with Individual Education Plans (IEPs) take the course.
-We ask that a copy of the IEP is provided to staff in advance of the course.
-Students with IEPs benefit from the course’s high staff-to-student ratio.
+Every year, students with Individual Education Plans (IEPs) take the course and excel due to the course’s high staff-to-student ratio.

-Q: Will I need to bring spending money?
+Will I need to bring spending money?

-Q: What special equipment will I need?
+What special equipment will I need?

 Need More Information?